Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Probability Theory.md

 **Theorems**

-General – Let A, B, C are the events associated with a random experiment, then
+**General** : Let A, B, C are the events associated with a random experiment, then

 - P(A∪B) = P(A) + P(B) – P(A∩B)
 - P(A∪B) = P(A) + P(B) if A and B are mutually exclusive